jeog/TOSDataBridge/README.md

 ## TOSDataBridge
 - - -
 TOSDataBridge (TOSDB) is an open-source collection of resources for 'scraping' real-time streaming data off of TDAmeritrade's ThinkOrSwim(TOS) platform, providing C, C++, and Python interfaces.
-Users of the TOS platform - with some basic programming/scripting knowledge - can use these tools to populate their own databases with market data; analyze large data-sets in real-time; test and debug other financial apps; or even build extensions on top of it.

 TOSDB uses TOS's antiquated, yet still useful, DDE feature, directly through the Windows API.
 The C / C++ interfaces are implemented as a shared library(DLL) that communicates with a back-end Windows Service.
-The Python interface wraps this library in a more object-oriented, user-friendly format, providing an interactive environment for easy access to the low(er)-level calls.
+The Python interface wraps this library in a more object-oriented, user-friendly format.

-Obviously the core implementation is not portable, but the python interface does provides a thin virtualization layer over TCP.
+The core implementation is not portable, but the python interface does provides a thin virtualization layer over TCP.
 A user running Windows in a Virtual Machine, for instance, can expose the exact same python interface to a different host system running python3.

 ### Requirements
 - - -
-- Windows for the core implementation(tested on Windows 7 SP1, Vista SP2,and Server 2008 R2.)
-The python interface is available to any system running python3(also tested on Debian/Linux-3.2.)
+- Windows for the core implementation.
+(The python interface is available to any system running python3.)
 - TDAmeritrade's ThinkOrSwim(TOS) platform that exposes DDE functionality (the Window's verion)
 - VC++ 2012 Redistributable (included)
-- Some basic Windows knowledge; some basic C, C++, or Python(3) programming knowledge

 ### Versions
 - - -
 Major changes will generally lead to a new version/branch, but not necessarily the label of 'stable'.
-Minor changes may or may not use a seperate branch that will be merged back into master when deemed 'usable'.

 - **v0.4** (branch 'v0.4') - 'stable' version that guarantees up-to-date binaries/signatures (use the README from branch 'v0.4')